 For printing up to A4 in size (8.5x11 inches in the USA), most recent models follow Canon’s lead of combining a pigment-based black ink for crisp document printing, with four or more dye-based inks for premium photo output on glossy paper.
 Moving up to larger format A3+ printing (13x19 inches), there’s a choice of printers based exclusively on dye or pigment inks.

 Ink cartridges are renowned as being expensive, but costs compare favourably with prints created by an online lab.
-All printers in our test use individually replaceable inks, so you only need to replace cartridges that have actually run dry.
+The best photo printers (including all those in our list) use individually replaceable inks, so you only need to replace cartridges that have actually run dry.
 Combined prices for manufacturers’ own-brand inks and high-quality papers generally average out to around £1.20/$1.60 per A4 print, and up to £4/$5.30 for an A3+ print.

 1. Canon PIXMA TS9150

 This range-topping A4 PIXMA takes a different twist on six-ink printing

 Max Print Size: A4 | Print resolution: 4800 x 1200 dpi | Print speed (6x4; std quality): 17 seconds | Interfaces: USB 2.0, Ethernet, Wi-Fi, Bluetooth | Scanner: Yes | Dimensions: 372 x 324 x 140 mm | Weight: 6.7kg